pgadmin-org/pgadmin4/docs/en_US/import_export_servers.rst

 .. code-block:: bash

-    /path/to/python /path/to/setup.py --dump-servers output_file.json
+    /path/to/python /path/to/setup.py dump-servers output_file.json

-    # or, to specify a non-default user name:
+    # or, to specify a non-default user name and auth source (the default is Internal):

-    /path/to/python /path/to/setup.py --dump-servers output_file.json --user user@example.com
+    /path/to/python /path/to/setup.py dump-servers output_file.json --user user@example.com --auth_source ldap

     # to specify a pgAdmin config DB file:

-    /path/to/python /path/to/setup.py --dump-servers output_file.json --sqlite-path /path/to/pgadmin4.db
+    /path/to/python /path/to/setup.py dump-servers output_file.json --sqlite-path /path/to/pgadmin4.db

-To export only certain servers, use the ``--servers`` option and list one or more server IDs.
+To export only certain servers, use the ``--server`` option and list one or more server IDs.
 For example:

 .. code-block:: bash

-    /path/to/python /path/to/setup.py --dump-servers output_file.json --server 1 2 5
+    /path/to/python /path/to/setup.py dump-servers output_file.json --server 1 --server 2 --server 5

 Importing Servers
 *****************

-To import the servers defined in a JSON file, simply invoke ``setup.py`` with the ``--load-servers`` command line option, followed by the name (and if required, path) of the JSON file containing the server definitions.
+To import the servers defined in a JSON file, simply invoke ``setup.py`` with the ``load-servers`` command line option, followed by the name (and if required, path) of the JSON file containing the server definitions.
 Servers will be owned by the desktop mode user (pgadmin4@pgadmin.org by default - see the DESKTOP_USER setting in ``config.py``).
 This can be overridden with the ``--user`` command